Shiitake mushroom (Lentinus edodes) is regarded as a delicacy in the Far-East. In Japan shiitake is valued for its properties.

 Polar Shiitake Ltd are harvesting ORGANIC mushrooms.
 This is made possible because the eastern part of Finland is so sparcely populated.
 Rigorous cold winters effectively cleanse and guarantee clean, high-quality raw-materials from the local forests.

 We can compare shiitake to chantarelle or trumpet shaped chantarelle.
 As a mild mushroom it is suitable also for those who do not use them so much.
-Umami is a feature of the shiitake which strengthens the food´s taste and makes a meal healthy and delicious.
+Umami is a feature of the shiitake which strengthens the food´s taste and makes a meal delicious.

 Each shiitake mushroom has its own appearance.
 The mushrooms cap colour is dark or light brown and on the edges and towards the centre there can be white spots.